- There are three tick species regularly found in Fairfax County that can transmit disease to humans.

-Ticks are a concern every spring and summer because they can transmit infections that can cause people to become sick.
+Ticks can transmit pathogens that can cause people to become sick.
 Lyme disease is still the best known and most common disease spread by ticks in Virginia, but there are others such as Rocky Mountain spotted fever and ehrlichiosis.
+While most ticks are active from the spring through the fall, some ticks are active on warm winter days.

 Factors like weather, habitat and the availability of host animals can affect the tick population from year-to-year and make it hard to predict their numbers.
 “What we do know is that ticks are found throughout our area, so it’s important to take steps to prevent tick bites when you are working or playing outdoors,” says Josh Smith, an environmental health supervisor with the Health Department.